deglerj/ytrss/README.md

 Getting started
 ----
 1. Make sure you have Java 8 or higher installed
+2. Make sure "ffmpeg" is available on the command line (Linux users should install ffmpeg through their package manager, Windows users can download it from here: http://ffmpeg.zeranoe.com/builds/)
-2. Download ytrss-<version>.jar
+3. Download ytrss-<version>.jar
-3. Run from command line using "java -jar ytrss-<version>.jar"
+4. Run from command line using "java -jar ytrss-<version>.jar"
-4. Wait a few seconds for the console output to say "Running"
+5. Wait a few seconds for the console output to say "Running"
-5. Open the web-interface at http://localhost:8080
+6. Open the web-interface at http://localhost:8080
-6. Log in using the password "ytrss" and any user name.
+7. Log in using the password "ytrss" and any user name.
 (You can change the password under "Settings")
-7. Add a Youtube channel
+8. Add a Youtube channel
-8. Wait a few minutes for the first videos to finish downloading and transcoding
+9. Wait a few minutes for the first videos to finish downloading and transcoding
-9. Open the channel page and subscribe to the RSS or Atom feed
+10. Open the channel page and subscribe to the RSS or Atom feed